-By default, the Uyuni Web UI will require users to log in again after 30 minutes.
+By default, the Uyuni WebUI requires users to log in again after 30 minutes.
 Depending on your environment, you might want to adjust the login timeout value.

-To adjust the value, you will need to make the change in both rhn.conf and web.xml.
+To adjust the value, you need to make the change in both rhn.conf and web.xml.
 Ensure you set the value in seconds in /etc/rhn/rhn.conf, and in minutes in web.xml.
 The two values must equal the same amount of time.